 Through further analysis, important details emerged.
 The login attempts originated from multiple IP addresses, all flagged as malicious due to prior brute-force activity.
 None of these IPs were part of the corporate network, and none had been previously used to log in.
 Additionally, the unusual time of the login strongly suggested that a real-time attempt at unauthorized access was in progress, not a false positive.

-The failed login attempts returned error code 50131 (ConditionalAccessFailed), which means that a conditional access policy set by Azure AD administrator had blocked the login.
-There are several parameters for these policies, such as device type, authentication factors, and geographical location.We could not understand which of these parameters were missing, but the important thing is that the accesses were blocked.
+The failed login attempts returned error code 50131 (ConditionalAccessFailed), which means that a conditional access policy set by the Azure AD administrator had blocked the login.
+There are several parameters for these policies, such as device type, authentication factors, and geographical location.We couldn’t understand which of these parameters were missing, but the important thing is that the accesses were blocked.

 Date: Wednesday, August 14, 2024

-On August 14, SATAYO the Cyber Threat Intelligence platform detected suspicious company credentials being sold in two different underground marketplaces specializing in logs and access credentials obtained via malware stealers.
-The analysis of these logs shows an infection by not one but two infostealer malware: Vidar and RedLine.
+On August 14th, our SATAYO Cyber Threat Intelligence platform detected suspicious company credentials being sold in two different underground marketplaces specializing in logs and access credentials obtained via malware stealers.
+The analysis of these logs showed an infection by not just one but two infostealer malware: Vidar and RedLine.

-The compromised device was a privately laptop, not part of the corporate environment.
-This machine had been infected by the malware, which exfiltrated a variety of data, including credentials saved on the device.
+The compromised device was a private laptop, not part of the corporate environment.
+This machine had been infected by the malware, which exfiltrated various types of data, including credentials saved on the device.
 Among the stolen credentials were the login details for various Microsoft services, including the email account targeted in the brute-force attack a month earlier.
 What had initially been classified as a brute-force attempt turned out to be an unauthorized access attempt using compromised credentials from this infected device.

 With this information, we were able to explain the earlier attack: the credentials used in the Microsoft 365 access attempt had been stolen through malware on the compromised laptop.